5 Reasons Your New Buckinghamshire Lawn Is Struggling and the Local Fixes That Work

 Warning signs include thin, stretched grass, widespread moss, or bare earth directly beneath branches.

-In very dense shade, replace affected patches with robust ground covers such as ajuga, or pachysandra in suitably sheltered, moist conditions, for year-round interest.
+In very dense shade, replace affected patches with robust ground covers such as ajuga or pachysandra in suitably sheltered, moist conditions for year-round interest.
+Another option is to reduce the lawn footprint and treat the shadiest zone as planting, which often looks better than repeated patching.

 4. Wrong choice of grass seed or turf for local conditions

 When seeding, select varieties containing slender creeping red fescue, chewings fescue, and tall fescue.
-Tall fescue’s deeper root system makes it particularly resilient on heavier soils and during occasional dry spells.
+Tall fescue’s deeper root system can help it cope better with heavier soils and occasional dry spells.

 5. Over-feeding or feeding at the wrong time

 In eagerness to encourage growth, many apply strong nitrogen-rich feeds too early.
-On clay soils this produces soft, lush growth that weakens quickly when conditions change and can contribute to disease issues under nutrient-imbalanced or stressed conditions.
+On clay soils this produces soft, lush growth that weakens quickly when conditions change and can contribute to disease issues.
+If you see very fast top growth but the turf lifts easily, feeding may be masking a rooting problem rather than fixing it.

 Avoid applying fertiliser for the first six to eight weeks after establishment.

-Apply one light autumn or winter feed, higher in potassium and phosphate, once roots are settled to strengthen the lawn against winter wet.
+Apply a light autumn feed, higher in potassium and phosphate, once roots are settled to support the lawn through winter wet conditions.

-Only feed again in spring after several mows and once strong root development is evident.
+Feed again in spring only after several mows and once strong root development is evident.
+If moss or algae are the main issue, improving drainage and light often matters more than feeding.

 Keeping your lawn healthy long term

-Scarify and aerate regularly, ideally in autumn when ground conditions allow.
+Scarify and aerate when conditions allow, ideally in autumn when the soil is moist but not saturated.

-Buckinghamshire’s wet winters and heavier soils compact quickly, particularly in gardens that see regular use.
+Heavier soils compact more quickly, particularly in gardens that see regular use.

-Removing surface thatch and relieving compaction improves air flow, drainage, and nutrient uptake at the root zone.
+Removing surface thatch and relieving compaction improves airflow, drainage, and root growth over time.

-A thorough pass with a powered scarifier, followed by hollow-tine aeration where compaction is evident, helps keep air, water, and nutrients moving freely through the soil profile.
-Carried out as conditions allow, this routine significantly reduces the risk of recurring lawn problems over time.
+A thorough pass with a scarifier followed by hollow-tine aeration where compaction is evident helps keep air, water, and nutrients moving through the soil profile.
+On clay, avoid working the lawn when it is very wet, as this can smear the soil and reduce drainage further.

 Key Early Care for New Lawns

-Water lightly but consistently during establishment, keeping the soil evenly moist rather than saturated.
+Water consistently during establishment, keeping the soil evenly moist rather than saturated.
+Make sure water soaks through the turf into the soil beneath rather than just wetting the surface.

 Avoid walking on new grass for at least three to four weeks, or until turf is firmly rooted.

-Wait until grass reaches around 7–8 cm before the first mow, and remove no more than one-third of the height.
+Wait until grass reaches around 7 to 8 cm before the first mow, and remove no more than one-third of the height.

 These steps help young lawns establish evenly and reduce stress during the most vulnerable early stage.